Pro/dkim-exchange/README.md

 </pre>
 into the corresponding subdirectory from the Lib directory of this project.

+### Compiling

+You need to compile the .dll for Exchange 2010 for .Net Framework 3.5 (double click Properties in Visual Studio).
+Exchange 2012 needs .Net Framework 4 as target framework.

 #### Debugging
 If you want to debug the .dll on your Exchange Server, you need to install [Visual Studio Remote Debugging](http://msdn.microsoft.com/en-us/library/vstudio/bt727f1t.aspx) on the Server.